View allAll Photos Tagged INTERCONNECTED

 Previously named Katherine Gorge National Park, its northern edge borders Kakadu National Park.
 The gorges and the surrounding landscape have great ceremonial significance to the local Jawoyn people, who are custodians of Nitmiluk National Park.
 In Jawoyn, Nitmiluk means "place of the cicada dreaming".

-There may be freshwater crocodiles in most parts of the river, as they nest along the banks, but they are harmless to humans.
+There can be freshwater crocodiles in most parts of the river, as they nest along the banks, but they are generally harmless to humans unless provoked.
 Saltwater crocodiles regularly enter the river during the wet season, when the water levels are very high, and are subsequently removed and returned to the lower levels at the onset of the dry season.
 Thus, swimming in the wet season is prohibited.

 Freshwater crocodiles are widely distributed along the river year-round.
 During the wet season, rises in water levels may allow saltwater crocodiles to enter the gorge, where they are caught and relocated to lower levels when the dry season begins.